 - Place them into the mini brioche mold.

 - Cover with a clean kitchen cloth and set aside for 2 hours for me.

 - Preheat the oven to 180C degrees, 10 minutes before baking.

 - Brush the top of the briochettes with the rest of the egg yolk.

 - Bake for 30 minutes (less or more depending on the oven).

-- Remove when the Brioches are golden brown and allow to cool a few minutes and serve them warm.
+- Remove when the Briochettes are golden brown and allow to cool a few minutes and serve them warm.

 The smell throughout the house is so good!
-The mini brioches are soft and sweet, perfect for a morning breakfast.
+They are soft and perfect for a morning breakfast.

 PS: You can shape the brioche in any form (for example, you can see the twisted brioche with pearl sugar in the back!)